nash-md/user-online-status-twilio-sync/README.md

 ## Install - On Your Own Server or Machine

-This project requires [Node.js](http://nodejs.org/) 6 or greater.
+This project requires [Node.js](http://nodejs.org/) 10 or greater.

 ### Twilio Setup

-Open https://www.twilio.com/console/sync/services and create a new Service.
+Open [Sync Service](https://www.twilio.com/console/sync/services) and create a new Service.

 **Important**
 Please mark the reachability checkbox, with this setting enabled, Twilio will later request the webhook and update us if a new user establishes a WebSocket connection an is available.